-The field supervisor should have sufficient funds to cover expenses for the team.
-Funds should be distributed according to the procedures established by the survey director, if these have not been included in the per diem that is given directly to the interviewers.
+The supervisor should have sufficient funds to cover expenses for the team.
+Funds should be distributed according to the procedures established by the UNICEF PME Officer in each zone.
+This process will be dealt with ion the Training of Trainers.